flyway/flywaydb.org/documentation/configuration/configfile.md

 # Special values:
 # - 'current': designates the current version of the schema
 # - 'latest': the latest version of the schema, as defined by the migration with the highest version
+# - 'next': the next version of the schema, as defined by the first pending migration
 # - '<version>?' (end with a '?'): Instructs Flyway not to fail if the target version doesn't exist.
 #                                  In this case, Flyway will go up to but not beyond the specified target
 #                                  (default: fail if the target version doesn't exist) - Flyway Teams only